Study PMBOK 8 culture traps and recovery for PMP 2026: silos, low participation, unclear ownership, exclusion, and false harmony.

 Explanation: D is best because the scenario shows a weakening culture under a surface of calm.
 The stronger answer improves clarity, participation, and inclusion instead of only asserting more control.
 A, B, and C all ignore the underlying culture problem.

-After this section, the book can move into life cycles and delivery cadence with a stronger people-and-culture foundation already built.
-When your practice misses come from mistaking low conflict for healthy culture, use the free PMP 2026 practice preview on web and review what visibility or ownership the stronger answer restored.
+After this section, move into Life Cycles and Cadence with a stronger people-and-culture foundation already built.
+If your misses come from mistaking low conflict for healthy culture, review PMP 2026 Sample Questions and use the PMP 2026 practice page on external practice to check what visibility or ownership the stronger answer restored.